vishwjeet-ujgare/Image-Processing/README.md

 **High-Performance Solutions for Image Processing**

 ## Project Overview
-ImageMaster is an advanced image processing application designed to provide high-performance solutions for both medical and general image analysis.
+Image Processing / ImageMaster is an advanced image processing application designed to provide high-performance solutions for both medical and general image analysis.
 Leveraging the power of CUDA for parallel processing and C for serial processing, ImageMaster efficiently handles large image datasets such as CT scans and MRIs, ensuring optimized performance and accuracy.